Stocks end week lower, bruised by China yuan weakness

 The greenback came under pressure this week as China's devaluation curbed expectations the Federal Reserve's long-awaited interest rate increase would come as early as its Sept.
 16-17 meeting.
 But strong U.S. retail sales data on Thursday and good industrial production data on Friday backed the view that the Fed was ready to hike.

-The yield on 10-year U.S. Treasury notes rose to 2.20 percent after having fallen to a near four-month low of 2.04 percent on Wednesday.
-Gold prices were little changed on the day but up 1.9 percent for the week.
+The yield on 10-year U.S. Treasury notes rose to 2.20 percent US10YT=RR after having fallen to a near four-month low of 2.04 percent on Wednesday.
+Gold prices were little changed on the day but up 1.9 percent for the week XAU=.

 (Additional reporting by Jamie McGeever and Alistair Smout in London,; Editing by Nick Zieminski and Dan Grebler; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)